Machine learning with neural networks: How many hidden layers?

-First, for each pattern only the corresponding winning neuron gives a positive signal.
-For pattern $\ve \xi^{(1)} = [ -1, -1]^{\sf T}$, for example, this is the first neuron in the hidden layer ($j=0$).
-To see this, compute the local fields for this input pattern:
+To show how this construction works, consider the Boolean XOR function as an example (Figure \figref{C7S3XOR}).
+To confirm that only the corresponding winning neuron gives a positive signal, consider pattern $\ve x^{(1)} = [ -1, -1]^{\sf T}$.
+It activates the first neuron in the hidden layer ($j=0$).
+To see this, compute the local fields of the hidden neurons: